 Good, better, and best are really the same word in escalating degrees.
 Good is the simple, the base form of the adjective.
 Better is the comparative form.
 Best is the superlative form.
 Good-better-best is an example of an irregular comparative-superlative construction.
-If it were regular, it would be good, gooder, and goodest, like the regular neat, neater, neatest.
+If it were regular, it would be good, gooder and goodest, like the regular neat, neater and neatest.

 The comparative and superlative of adverbs in English is formed with more and most: "He progressed rapidly.
+He progressed more rapidly.
 He progressed most rapidly."